A Nonparametric Likelihood Approach for Inference in Instrumental Variable Models: Framework and Review

 Assumption~\ref{assump} enables the causal effect of the treatment for the subpopulation of the compliers to be identified.
-The SUTVA allows us to use the notation $Y_a(z, d)$ (or $D_a(z)$), which means that the outcome (treatment) for individual $a$ is not affected by the values of the treatment and instrument (instrument) for other individuals.
-Condition (2) will be satisfied if $Z_a$ is randomized.
-Condition (3) requires $Z_a$ to have some effect on the average probability of treatment.
-Condition (4), the monotonicity assumption, means that the possibility of $D_a(0)=1$, $D_a(1)=0$ is excluded, that is, there are no defiers (see Table \ref{tab1}).
-Condition (5) assures that any effect of $Z_a$ on $Y_a$ must be through an effect of $Z_a$ on $D_a$.
-Under this assumption, the potential outcome can be written as $Y_a(d)$, instead of $Y_a(z,d)$.
+Condition (a) allows us to use the notation $Y_i(z, d)$ (or $D_i(z)$), which means that the outcome (treatment) for individual $i$ is not affected by the values of the treatment and instrument (instrument) for other individuals.
+Condition (b) will be satisfied if $Z_i$ is randomized.
+Condition (c) requires $Z_i$ to have some effect on the average probability of treatment.
+Condition (d), the monotonicity assumption, means that the possibility of $D_i(0)=1$, $D_i(1)=0$ is excluded, that is, there are no defiers.
+Condition (e) assures that any effect of $Z_i$ on $Y_i$ must be through an effect of $Z_i$ on $D_i$.
+Under this assumption, the potential outcome can be written as $Y_i(d)$, instead of $Y_i(z,d)$.